Parameter-Efficient Fine-Tuning of State Space Models: Details of Sec. :

 Optimizing the permutation matrix $\mP \in \gP^H$ yields the desired results. \end{proof}

 This lemma highlights the significance of identifying essential hidden state dimensions.
-The term $\norm{\sqbrac{\mP^\top (\diag(\dA) \otimes \dB \otimes \C^\top)}_{(\tgH + 1): H}}_0$ underscores the importance of excluding redundant dimensions.
+The term $\norm{\sqbrac{\mP^\top (\diag(\dA) \odot \dB \odot \C^\top)}_{(\tgH + 1): H}}_0$ underscores the importance of excluding redundant dimensions.
 This can be achieved by either directly removing these dimensions from the state matrix $\dA$, or by updating $\dB$ or $\C$ to ensure that only the selected hidden state dimensions are utilized during the input transition or output mapping phases.
 Once redundant dimensions are filtered out, tuning only the essential dimensions is sufficient to align the updated model with the target model.

-Furthermore, based on the lemma, the roles of the input transition vector $\dB$ and $\C^\top$ are nearly identical, as they consistently appear together as the combined term $\dB \otimes \C^\top$, which is also discussed in \citet{gupta2022dss}.
+Furthermore, based on the lemma, the roles of the input transition vector $\dB$ and $\C^\top$ are nearly identical, as they consistently appear together as the combined term $\dB \odot \C^\top$, which is also discussed in \citet{gupta2022dss}.
 Consequently, one could opt to tune either $\dB$ or $\C$ exclusively or alternatively, split the indices into two groups, tuning $\dB$ for the first group and $\C$ for the second.
 Both vectors indicate how information from different hidden state dimensions is integrated, whereas $\dA$ plays a distinct role, determining how the hidden states are stored.

 In practice, instead of directly using the discretized parameters $\dA, \dB, \C$, S4 is implemented using the continuous parameters $\A, \B, \C$ with step size $\Delta$.
-To provide further practical guidance on parameter tuning, the following two lemmas analyze the parameter efficiency of continuous parameters under different discretization methods: Two exemplary methods of discretization are bilinear and zero-order hold (ZOH):
+To provide further practical guidance on parameter tuning, the following two lemmas analyze the parameter efficiency of continuous parameters under different discretization methods.
+Two exemplary methods of discretization are bilinear and zero-order hold (ZOH):

-\begin{lemma}[Essential Continuous Parameter Set for S4 with Bilinear Discritization] Consider the parameters before discretization, \ie{}, $\A, \B, \C$, and they are discretized via bilinear discretization.
+\begin{lemma}[Essential Continuous Parameter Set for S4 with Bilinear Discritization] Consider the parameters before discretization, \ie{}, $\A, \B, \C$, which are subsequently discretized using bilinear discretization.
 To achieve functional equivalence between the updated model and the target model, \ie{}, $\udf \equiv \tgf$, it is sufficient to tune the following number of parameters:

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:bilinear_s4}] Combining Lemma~\ref{lemma:discretization} and the Bilinear discretization method in \eqref{eq:discretization} yields the desired results. \end{proof}